Moss255/hl7-listener/README.md

 This microservice is deployed as a container on a server that is expecting incoming traffic.

+This service will sit behind an API gateway in order to handle rate limiting and restricting to the specific IP address.
+Cross cutting concerns etc etc.

 ## Expected files

 The service requires some environmental variables to be set in order to initialise properly.